eiriksm/kyll-thrill/_posts/2014-05-11-kyll-thrill-features.md

 It's easy to make your own theme of kyll-thrill.
 Just follow the lead from the included theme, __thrill__.

 ## Open source
-All the code, this blog and documentation is [open-source and available no github](https://github.com/eiriksm/kyll-thrill)
+All the code, this blog and documentation is [open-source and available on github](https://github.com/eiriksm/kyll-thrill)